Special Health Services

 Serving children with special health care needs and their families.

-The Division of Children's Special Health Services (CSHS) is located within the Community Health Section in the North Dakota Department of Health (NDDoH).
-The purpose of CSHS is to provide services for children with special health care needs and their families and promote family-centered, community-based, coordinated services and systems of health-care.
+The Division of Special Health Services is located within the Healthy & Safe Communities Section in the North Dakota Department of Health (NDDoH).
+The purpose of Special Health Services is to provide services for children with special health care needs and their families and promote family-centered, community-based, coordinated services and systems of health-care.

 Division Fact Sheet (751kb pdf)